souvikhaldar/souvikhaldar.info/content/articles/focusedVsDiffused.md

 ---
-title: "The power of taking breaks during study"
+title: "Learning how to learn: Focused vs. Diffused mode of learning"
 date: 2020-05-21T13:53:35+05:30
 draft: false
 ---